skipjack/react-banner/src/site/content/index.md

 ## Quick Start

 The following example shows the most basic setup possible.
-Note that it assumes a webpack environment, with a pre-processor like [babel][1] enabled to allow ES2015...
+Note that it assumes a webpack environment, with a pre-processor like [babel][1] enabled to allow ES2015 and JSX...

 ```javascript
 import React from 'react'